MCT and CBD Oil: The Perfect Pairing

 - CBD and MCT are natural and not synthetic compounds.

-- CBD is under rigorous study by medical researchers, and many studies have found that CBD may help reduce feelings of stress and can improve sleep.
+- CBD is under rigorous study by medical researchers, and many studies have found that CBD may help improve sleep.

 - MCT oil also has science-based benefits that include promoting reduced food intake.